procusr/To-do-App/README.md

 ### Class diagram
-Svg file is included for the class diagram in the root folder
 ![class diagram](Class_Diagram.png)

+(alternative SVG file included for this diagram in the root project folder)